It is estimated that the current stockpile has 215 warheads, 60 of which are in reserve.

 Bombers: China's bomber force is reportedly antiquated based on Chinese-made versions of outdated Soviet aircraft.
 A supersonic fighter-bomber currently being developed is not believed to have a nuclear mission.

 Ballistic Missiles: China uses liquid fuelled missiles which would take some time to prepare for launch, and reportedly stores the warheads separate from these missiles.
-However, a solid fueled missile, the DF-31, is under development.
+However, such missiles are slowly being replaced by a solid fueled missile, the DF-3, as well as accurate road-mobile missiles.
 Each missile carries one warhead.
-However, China has the technical capability to develop multiple reentry vehicles and could deploy these in response to US development of Ballistic Missile Defence.
+It is estimated that China’s current arsenal includes 60 long-range missiles that can reach the United States.

 Non-strategic warheads: There is no official evidence of existence of non-strategic weapons.
 However, the US Defense Intelligence Agency believes that China has developed nuclear artillery, demolition munitions and nuclear capable short-range missiles.
 Land attack cruise missiles currently under development might be nuclear capable.